Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/azure/README.md

 # Quick Start with Azure Event Hubs

 This folder contains a variant of the [_Quick Start SSL_](../../quickstart-ssl/README.md#quick-start-ssl) app configured to use [_Azure Event Hubs_](https://azure.microsoft.com/en-us/products/event-hubs) as the target cluster.
-You may follow the [instructions](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create) to perform the following operations:
+Using your Azure account, you may follow the [instructions](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create) to perform the following operations in the Azure portal:

  - Create an Event Hubs _namespace_.
  - Create an Event Hub (one Event Hub per Kafka topic) with name `stocks`.